onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 the product that produces all products.

-What should our ultimate desire be? the ultimate social system
+What should be our ULTIMATE desire? the ultimate social system.
+But WHY?
+and why has this been too abstract or intractable for everyone - until now?

 the problem: primitive & outdated & (partially) misaligned & wasteful & corrupt & mindless system